tgrapperon/swift-dependencies-additions/README.md

 The list above is preliminary, and many new dependencies will be added to this library in the upcoming weeks.
-If you need one dependency in particular, feel free to open a discussion, so we can find the better way it can integrates with the other dependencies.
+If you need one dependency in particular, feel free to open a discussion, so we can find the better way it can integrate with the other dependencies.

 ## How to use `Dependencies Additions`?